factorial-io/tobey/README.md

 ### Dependency Free

-By default Tobey runs without any depdencies on any other service.
-It this mode the service will not coordinate with other instances.
+By default Tobey runs without any dependencies on any other service.
+In this mode the service will not coordinate with other instances.
 It will store results locally on disk, but not report any progress.
-If you are tryint out tobey this is the easiest way to get started.
+If you are trying out tobey this is the easiest way to get started.

 ```sh